 Um, yeah, you can!
 It’s called tuition.

-Many college grads have wondered if it was worth going to school at all, given the economic trends of the last 25 years.
-At least there was a job at the end of it.
+A lot of college graduates are left wondering if it was worth going to school at all, given the economic trends of the last 25 years.
+In the past, a college degree almost guaranteed you a good job.

 Now, graduates are fighting to start their careers and sometimes settle for just a foot in the door.

 Still owing the money on a loan even though you may not have completed your degree or found a high paying job.

 Just a reminder that it does not matter if you hated the program, professors, school, or the mascot.
-You signed on the dotted line.
-It’s your responsibility until you pay off the loan.
+You signed on the dotted line and it’s now your responsibility until you pay off the loan.

 In any of these scenarios, it’s important to do what’s best for you in the long term.

-When debt on top of more debt is staring you in the face, it may be time to consolidate student loans.
+When debt on top of more debt is staring you in the face, it may be time to consider a student loan consolidation.

 The interest is based on the weighted average of the loans you consolidate.
 Keep in mind that the fixed rate of interest could vary from the 8% interest applied to most federal student loans.
 This could be higher or lower.